 The good news is that this is a sign your hormones are busy helping that baby grow.
 So let that be a comfort every time you have a ‘teen’ flashback.

 - The best thing to do is wait.
 In most cases this is a first-trimester symptom that will disappear around the same time as your all-day sickness and your need to pee every 15 minutes.

 - Make sure you eat healthy food (if you can stomach any food) and drink enough water.

 - Don’t squeeze or pop anything and be gentle when you wash your face.

 - It is important to check with your health care provider before you reach for any acne medication.
 Some can be dangerous to use during pregnancy.

 Most women will get stretch marks (striae gravidarum) on their stomach and/or breasts when pregnant.

 It would be lovely if a magic cream could erase or prevent stretch marks but unfortunately this isn’t the case.
 If you’re going to get them, then you’ll probably get them.
-Genetics have a part to play – if your biological mum or your sister got stretch marks when they were pregnant then you probably will too.
+Genetics have a part to play — if your mum or your sister got stretch marks when they were pregnant then you probably will too.
 Luckily even though stretch marks are dark and red when they first appear, they do fade over time.

 There are also things you can do to help reduce the impact of stretch marks.